unixwzrd/venvutil/README.md

   - [Misc Items from the old oobabooga-macOS repository](#misc-items-from-the-old-oobabooga-macos-repository)
     - [I've moved these things to here for now.](#ive-moved-these-things-to-here-for-now)

+## 2024-10-28 - Updates and stability enhancements to `genmd`

+### Refactor option handling and improve configuration loading
+- Centralized handling of -c and -o options
+- Enhanced display_help function to capture all help comments
+- Established configuration loading precedence: defaults, ENV, system .grc, command-line .grc
+- Improved array management and duplicate removal
+- Enhanced logging and debugging capabilities
+- Added comprehensive error handling and exit codes
+- Fixed duplicate handling in patterns written to config files.

 ## 2024-10-25 - Added  useful markdown wrapper script, well several scripts actually

 The script will scan a project directory and create a markdown document with only the directory and file patters specified in the config file, using the command line and/or using environment variables.
 Documentation is in the docs directory.
   - [filetree](docs/filetree.md): generates a file hierarchy tree from the current directory and excludes and includes files and directories based on patterns specified in the command line or in environment variables.
 Required by `genmd`
   - [genmd](docs/genmd.md): Useful for uploading or pasting on the command line for ChatGPT, groups of related files wrapped in markdown you are working on.
 The configuration options may be saved in a config file for later use.
   - [chunktext](docs/chunktext.md): splits a file into chunks of text and then puts the chunks into a markdown file.
 For breaking your conversations with one GPT into chunks for ingestion by a new instance, keeping context somewhat intact.

  I am in the process of getting pip to do a recompile of NumPy but things have been in a state of disarray as I needed to get all my Open Source packages updated, whichI did from source.
 I now have a working FORTRAN compiler.
 That and getting loose ends tied up on a bunch of other things like my web site.
 I wasn't expecting to have to learn Jekyll.